 Hack: bonus transfer offers

 Since the tie-up between Virgin's Velocity program and Flybuys, there has been a bonus period roughly every 6 months where you earn 15% more Velocity points on transfers from Flybuys.
-These are generally around Feb/March and October.
-The most recent offer, which was in addition to the usual 6-monthly cycles, was for an increased bonus transfer rate of 20% instead of the usual 15%.
-It ran until June 10, 2018.
+These are generally around May and November.
 There is no guarantee this pattern will continue, but there is no reason to transfer the points straight away, unless you intend you to use them immediately for a flight.
 This hack alone can see you earning thousands more points per year without needing to spend anything extra.
-Using the first example at the top of this page, 15% bonus means the 46,832 bonus Flybuys points earned a second bonus of 3,055 Velocity points when transferred during a 15% bonus promotion.
-In total the 52,931 Flybuys earned a total of 26,500 Velocity points, including the 15% bonus.
-If you had stuck to the basic $1=1 Flybuys and ignored all the bonus offers, your 6,100 Flybuys would have earned only 2,635 Velocity points, a difference of almost 24,000 Velocity points.
+Using the first example at the top of this page, 15% bonus means the 164,000 Flybuys points earned a second bonus of 24,600* Velocity points when transferred during a 15% bonus promotion.
+In total, the Flybuys earned over the year converted to total of 94,000* Velocity points, including the 15% bonus .
+If you had stuck to the basic $1=1 Flybuys and ignored all the bonus offers, the 6,369 Flybuys would have earned only 2,610* Velocity points, a difference of over 91,000 Velocity points.
 This equivalent to a free return economy ticket up to a distance of 8,500 miles (for example Sydney-Los Angeles return) or a return business class flight up to 4,800 miles, such as Sydney-Hong Kong.